 Imagine you’re Philip (Acts 8:26-38).
 An angel wakes you up at dawn and tells you to go down to the busiest intersection in town.
 When you get there, you feel a rush of nervous anticipation.
 What is God up to?
 You sense the Spirit say, “Catch a ride in that taxi.”

-I've had a few days here and there where I've sensed God's hand in remarkable ways.
-But if you're anything like me, most of your days feel routine and habitual, with no apparent divine appointments.
-The Scriptures portray a God who never stops working.
-Have our lives become so loud that we can't hear what God is saying in the moment?
+I’ve had a few days here and there where I’ve sensed God’s hand in remarkable ways.
+But if you’re anything like me, most of your days feel routine and habitual, with no apparent divine appointments.
+Yet, the Scriptures portray a God who is always at work.
+Have our lives become so loud that we can’t hear what God is saying in the moment?

 What keeps us from being attentive to the Spirit’s leading?